 - A fortnightly-paid employee working three days a week will be entitled to a minimum of 9 days of annual leave a year, which is calculated as 3 x 3.
 This results in an accrual rate of 0.35 days a fortnight, which is calculated as 9 / 26 = 0.35.

 - A weekly-paid employee working seven days a week will be entitled to a minimum of 21 days of annual leave a year, which is calculated as 7 x 3.
 This results in an accrual rate of 0.4 days a week, which is calculated as 21 / 52 = 0.4.

 By default, SimplePay calculates employees’ leave entitlement based on the above rules using their full days per week, as configured in their regular hours.
 It is, therefore, important that this has been correctly set up.
 Please see the following article for more detail:

 By agreement between the employer and employee, the above calculation may be replaced by one of two other options outlined in the BCEA.
 Rather than using the employee’s contracted regular days and hours, these calculations are based on days / hours actually worked:

 - 1 day of leave for every 17 days worked; or

 - 1 hour of leave for every 17 hours worked

 Generally, an employee’s entitlement will work out roughly the same as those above using these methods.

-SimplePay currently supports both only options.
+SimplePay currently supports both options.
 More information about how to create leave entitlement policies for these alternative calculations can be found in the following section:

 An employee is entitled to take all leave accumulated at any point in their cycle, on consecutive days.
 In the absence of an agreement to the contrary, annual leave is taken at a time that suits the employer.